ympons/PhpKairos/README.md

 ```

 ### List galleries
-Lists out all the galleries you have created.
+Lists out all the galleries you have created
 ```php
 $response = $client->listGalleries();
 $result   = $response->getBody()->getContents();